-Investment Objective Policy: The investment objective of the VT Tyndall Real Income Fund is to generate real income and capital growth.
+Investment Objective Policy: The investment objective of the VT Tyndall Unconstrained UK & Income Fund is to generate capital growth, alongside income that rises at least in line with the rate of inflation (as measured by CPI), over the long term (5 years).

-The sub-fund will aim to meet its objectives by investing at least 50% in equities.
+The sub-fund will aim to meet its objectives by investing at least 80% in companies incorporated in the United Kingdom, or which have the majority of their economic activity in the UK.

-In addition to investing directly in equities, the sub-fund may also invest in other transferable securities, collective investment schemes, money market instruments, deposits, cash and near cash.
+In addition to investing directly in equities, the sub-fund may also invest in other transferable securities (such as bonds), collective investment schemes (which may include those managed and/or advised by the ACD or Investment Manager), money market instruments, deposits, cash and near cash.